 - Intensely afraid of developing a phobia.

 Many people experience the former.
-Those with panic attacks or severe anxiety are actually very prone to experiencing "fear of fear," where they become very fearful about experiencing another attack of anxiety – especially anxiety with severe physical symptoms.
+Those with panic attacks or severe anxiety are very prone to experiencing "fear of fear," where they become very fearful about experiencing another attack of anxiety – especially anxiety with severe physical symptoms.

 The symptoms of anxiety can be so severe that they cause immense distress, and in some cases make the person either feel like they're having a heart attack or feel like something is seriously wrong with their health.
 Many just develop a fear because it's so difficult to deal with anxiety symptoms.